Caring at Carey

 More About Caring at Carey

 We have organized ourselves to do three things:

 - Make it easier for families to adopt community service as part of their parenting strategy by sharing information about family-oriented volunteer opportunities in the newsletter and on this webpage.
-The website last year listed over 100 activities that benefited a wide range of causes and allowed families to work together to give back.

 In our outreach to local organizations, we try to find and promote opportunities that: